 When it comes to choosing the best place to put your freshly cut roses, you need to avoid placing them next to produce, such as close to a fruit bowl.
 Aging fruits and veggies give off ethylene, a compound that makes your roses wither quicker.
 Alternatively, if you cut your roses a bit too early and you want to help them bloom quicker, you can place them next to fruits and veggies.

 When you refill the vase with fresh water, you can trim 1 inch of the stems.
-Using sharp, clean shears or blade, cut the stems at an angle.
+Using sharp, clean shears or blades, cut the stems at an angle.
 A higher surface of the stem being in contact with water ensures that your roses are adequately hydrated.
 If your blade or shears are blunt, this can actually make it worse since you can damage the cells.
 If you cut the stems occasionally, this helps your roses last one extra week and even more than that.

 If you buy your roses from your local florist, make sure you pass any blooms that do not look well hydrated.
-The roses need to be fresh if you want them to last longer and, also, the quality of the plant is important, too.
-FloraQueen’s collection of roses is always fresh and can help you avoid withered plants since we use local florists to grow and deliver the freshest bouquets.
+The roses need to be fresh if you want them to last longer, also, the quality of the plant is important, too.
+FloraQueen‘s collection of roses is always fresh and can help you avoid withered plants since we use local florists to grow and deliver the freshest bouquets.

 All in all, roses are quite hardy blooms to maintain, but you can do so with a few easy tricks.
 Having fresh, healthy flowers is a must if you want to extend their life.